 - Recruiting benefits

 It should go without saying that it is important to coaches and athletic departments that buildings are designed with the recruit in mind.
 A training facility should be impressive and uniquely representative of the culture, history and spirit of a team.
 In addition to coaches and staff being able to sell the impact of a centralized home for student-athletes and the efficiency provided to them by the facility, they should also be able to sell the experience itself, which the training facility allows them to do.
 We also frequently design with the path the recruit will walk in mind, carefully considering which spaces they will see along their tour, from where they will first enter the facility to where they end (often in a coach’s office).
 It’s easy to see the value for universities who invest in basketball training facilities, as it allows them to remain competitive and attract 3, 4 and 5 star recruits who are often looking at a number of storied basketball programs with high-quality facilities.

-K-State, whose new training facility opened this past October, is an excellent example of a university investing in the future of their basketball program with a new basketball training facility.
+K-State is an excellent example of a university investing in the future of their basketball program with a new basketball training facility.
 Located adjacent to Bramlage Coliseum, the new facility has boosted K-State in a class of schools with some of the best amenities in the country.
 From a dual court with a divider wall that can be lifted to an impressive glass entryway with a touch screen display that provides information on the history of the team, uniforms and specific players, K-State’s new facility provides current and future student-athletes with an impressive, well-rounded experience.
 Training facilities over the coming decade will take their cues from buildings like K-State’s, incorporating the latest performance enhancing technology into beautiful and efficient spaces, in order to provide players with an experience that allows them to be the most successful athlete and student possible.